Kimoy777/adamcaudill.github.io/source/_posts/2015-02-17-the-evolution-of-paranoia.markdown

 categories:
 ---

 That researchers from Kaspersky Lab uncovered malware that uses [hard-drive firmware](https://blog.kaspersky.com/equation-hdd-malware/) has now been throughly discussed — perhaps too much for some people.
 It’s not exactly Earth-shattering news either, the idea has been discussed for years, and has been [publicly demonstrated](http://spritesmods.com/?art=hddhack).
-[Brandon Wilson](http://brandonw.net/) and I where even working proof of concept for SSD controllers to demonstrate this based on our [BadUSB](http://adamcaudill.com/2014/10/02/making-badusb-work-for-you-derbycon/) work.
+[Brandon Wilson](http://brandonw.net/) and I were even working proof of concept for SSD controllers to demonstrate this based on our [BadUSB](http://adamcaudill.com/2014/10/02/making-badusb-work-for-you-derbycon/) work.

 This isn’t about that story, exactly.
 This is about paranoia, and how it has changed over the last few years — and even the last few months.